ibruhhim/Low-Level-Sokoban/README.md

 • Restart if stuck: If you feel like you’ve made a mistake or are stuck,press R to restart the game instantly.

-• Experiment with settings: Adjust the grid size and player skin to suit your preferences or to increase the game’s difculty.
+• Experiment with settings: Adjust the grid size and player skin to suit your preferences or to increase the game’s difficulty.

 ## Enjoy the Game!